guildai/guildai/guild/tests/uat/remote-status.md

 An error status also arises when a process terminates abnormally.

-The `kill` operation simulates this by sending SIGKILL to its parent process, preventing Guild from clearning up LOCK and writing the exit status.
+The `kill` operation simulates this by sending SIGKILL to its parent process, preventing Guild from clearing up LOCK and writing the exit status.

 We run with the `--no-wait` option because we aren't able to properly